taylormck/resume/resume.typ

   institution: "Netsmile, Inc.",
   location: "Tokyo, Japan",
 )[
-  - Developed an API service layer and web portal for clients, which allowed users to upload photos and documents for OCR scanning
+  - Built a client-facing web portal and API service for document upload and OCR processing, streamlining a previously manual workflow.
 ]

 // Page break to make avoid splitting this entry.